mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 If a caster wants the Spells Force to exceed their Magic Rating (maximum force is Magic x 2) they will suffer more dangerous outcomes than simple fatigue.
 If they fail the Fatituge test they will take the Fatigue Value as Damage instead of suffering Exhaustion levels as above.

 For example is Paige has a Magic of 5 and decides to cast Acid Stream at Force 7 the Fatigue Value (based on the spells formula) would be 6.
-Since The Force 7 exceeds Paige's Magic if she fails her Fatigue check (`3D6 + Willpower VS. {Threshold} 15`) Paige will take 6 points of Physical damage instead of suffering exhaustion.
+Since The Force 7 exceeds Paige's Magic if she fails her Fatigue check (`3D6 + Willpower VS. {TN} 15`) Paige will take 6 points of Physical damage instead of suffering exhaustion.

 While dangerous it represents a magician putting their life into a spell.
 In some settings, some spells **require** it to be physical.